azecx/aze.cx/README.md

 # [aze.cx](https://aze.cx)

-My minimalistic webpage where I write about by projects, hobbies and other stuff.
+My minimalistic webpage where I write about my projects, hobbies and other stuff.
 No frameworks, no bloat, just pure HTML, CSS, and a tiny bit of JS.

 Feel free to contribute if there's anything you'd like to change.